Image: freebird7977 / stock.adobe.com

 - 2021: 19,381 people enrolled

-(Several other states also have record-low exchange enrollment in 2021: Louisiana, Idaho, New York, Vermont, and Kentucky.
+(Several other states also had record-low exchange enrollment in 2021: Louisiana, Idaho, New York, Vermont, and Kentucky.
 Louisiana and Idaho both expanded Medicaid after 2014, resulting in a sharp drop in private plan enrollment when people became eligible for Medicaid instead.
 New York debuted its Basic Health Program in 2016, with the same sort of effect.
 Vermont initially didn’t allow off-exchange enrollment but began to allow it in 2016, encouraging non-subsidy-eligible enrollees to use it.
 Kentucky experienced a sharp decline in enrollment when the state abandoned its highly successful state-run exchange in favor of using HealthCare.gov.)

-There are various factors that have contributed to the declining enrollment in West Virginia, including the Trump administration’s decision to sharply reduce funding for marketplace marketing and enrollment assistance, the expansion of short-term plans to serve as an alternative to ACA-compliant coverage, the sharp premium increases in 2017 and 2018 (this primarily only affected people who don’t get premium subsidies, as those who do get subsidies were protected with increasing subsidies) that drove full-price premiums to record highs, and the elimination of the individual mandate penalty at the end of 2018.
+There are various factors that contributed to the declining enrollment in West Virginia after 2016, including the Trump administration’s decision to sharply reduce funding for marketplace marketing and enrollment assistance, the expansion of short-term plans to serve as an alternative to ACA-compliant coverage, the sharp premium increases in 2017 and 2018 (this primarily only affected people who don’t get premium subsidies, as those who do get subsidies were protected with increasing subsidies) that drove full-price premiums to record highs, and the elimination of the individual mandate penalty at the end of 2018.

 But enrollment in Medicaid has grown during the pandemic, likely accounting for much of the recent drop in private plan enrollments.
 Medicaid expansion enrollment in West Virginia stood at 154,412 as of January 2020.
 That had grown to 162,169 as of May 2020, likely as a result of the widespread job losses amid the COVID-19 pandemic.
 And it had increased to nearly 200,000 by mid-2021, due to the pandemic and the federal pandemic response that prevents states from removing people from the Medicaid rolls during the public health emergency period.